-The results of this analysis are presented in Table No. 2-3 and Map No. 5 in Appendix C. In order to compare the Chapter 73 and Soil Survey information to determine the suitability classification, the following criteria were used.
+The results of this analysis are presented in Table No. 2-3 (Located at the end of this Chapter) and Map No. 5 in Appendix C. In order to compare the Chapter 73 and Soil Survey information to determine the suitability classification, the following criteria were used.